 Another one of Howie’s favorite dishes!
 I like this dish of pork slices because of how garlicky it is.
 However, we are sure that the No. 3 Road location has a better presentation for this dish.
 They stack the pork slices in layers whereas you can see that here they put it into a heap.
 Not a big deal but it seemed to us the effort wasn’t there.
 Otherwise, the soy sauce and garlic come together nicely and because the pork slices are so thin, they soak up the flavor.

-Overall, this location’s interior is nicer than the other locations.
+This location’s interior is nicer than the other locations.
 The tables aren’t packed in tightly and it’s much quieter.
 But the service was slower and we didn’t think the quality was good as the other locations.
 Maybe it’s just growing pains.
 We’re willing to try it again in a few months but for now we’ll go back to our favorite location on No. 3 Road.